Acorn and Conker Classes

 |Year Group / Class||Teacher||Teaching Assistants|

-Early Years Foundation Stage (Nursery and Reception Classes) Learning Narrative – Summer Term 2017
+Early Years Foundation Stage (Nursery and Reception Classes) Learning Narrative – Spring Term 2021

 At White Meadows Primary we use the Read Write Inc. phonics programme across both Key Stages up to Year 3.
 This phonics scheme provides a systematic approach to literacy, both reading and writing, which is fun and engaging.
 This is supplemented with the use of phonetically decodable books from Oxford Reading Tree and the Phonic Bug schemes, along with a range of other texts.
 Further details on how you can support your child can be found on the Read Write Inc. website.